SystemSpecs

 SystemSpecs is a Nigerian computer software company based in Lagos.

+The company develops software solutions for payments, financial services, payroll, and public sector systems in Nigeria and parts of Africa.

+In 2024, SystemSpecs introduced a new corporate identity and restructured its operations into four business units: infrastructure and payment gateway; applications and vertical markets; human capital solutions and services; and public sector and special projects.

 History

 Systemspecs was founded in 1991 by John Obaro.
 It was then more like a business-to-business company selling software to organisations.
 SystemSpecs started as a five-man partner agent and value added reseller for SunSystems, an accounting package developed by Systems Union, UK, (now Infor).

 The indigenous company developed HumanManager, a payroll human resource management and goal management software package.
 This was developed with object-oriented COBOL.
 Media reports indicate that it enjoyed wide market acceptability with over 200 organizations across Africa as at 2004.
 TheSOFTtribe of Ghana signed a partnership deal with SystemSpecs in 2006 to provide 'HumanManager' for the Ghanaian market.
 The agreement authorized TheSOFTtribe to become a Ghanaian partner of SystemSpecs for marketing, deployment and professional support of HumanManager.
 HumanManager went on to become "well established within the sub-regional ICT market."
 HumanManager was described by the Nigerian media as "Nigeria's most successful software yet" when SystemSpecs launched HumanManager 4.0 in December 2002.
 The solution passed "a world-class automated Quality Assurance test" in 2004.

 Infor FMS SunSystems and Infor PM are other SystemSpecs products.
 SystemSpecs developed financial remittance software called Remita.

 Deelaa, a subsidiary of SystemSpecs was launched in 2022 as an e-ticketing and a marketplace for shopping, lifestyle, and travel.
 Deelaa e-commerce caters to both B2B and B2C sectors.